anywhereto/query_gpt/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Create a .env file based on .env.example and add your OpenAI API key.
+cp .env.example .env
+# Edit .env and add your OpenAI API key (get one from https://platform.openai.com/api-keys)

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```